exercism/problem-specifications/exercises/grep/description.md

 The `grep` command should support the following flags:

-- `-n` Prepend the line number and a colon (':') to each line in the output.
-(Comes after possible file name.)
+- `-n` Prepend the line number and a colon (':') to each line in the output, placing the number after the filename (if present).
 - `-l` Instead of lines, only output the names of the files that contain at least one matching line.
 - `-i` Match using a case-insensitive comparison.
 - `-v` Invert the program -- collect all lines that fail to match the pattern.